-GitHub Repository FAQOur Aspiration: TheorIA aims to create a high-quality structured dataset containing all physics results—complete, exact, and open-source for the global physics community.
+Our Aspiration: Create a high-quality structured dataset containing all physics results.
+Complete, exact, and open-source for the global physics community.

 Current Status: We have many entries generated by AI that require expert curation and validation to meet our quality standards.
 We are also working on having a better structure for the dataset.